If we're being objective about the whole thing, you shouldn’t really try to "crush" new poker players.

 On the other hand if you’re playing against a “careless” player it’s worth value-betting your strong hands.
 You can call down big bets with big pairs.

-Most of your hands are going to miss and premium starting hands like aces and kings are rare.
+- Most of your hands are going to miss

 In fact there are some very common misconceptions that people tend to have when they are learning poker.